CinTheDev/synth-music/shortcut-traits.md

 The second problem is that I only have a faint idea of how this even might look like.
 I feel like the way I want to do this doesn't actually make sense.

+## Using macros

+Macros could be useful, but I think that this will turn everything into a mess.
+If other options yield diminishing results, this might be the way to go.